itm-platform/Resource-Analysis/readme.md

 ```
 Totals example:

-This is an example of "live between" filter.
+This is an example of "liveBetween" filter.
 We're requesting that the StartDate is before the range end date and the EndDate is after the range start date.
 ```json
 {
     "analysisMode": "totals",